Heading overseas soon? Buying foreign currency from the wrong place could cost you as much as a dinner for two at a good restaurant.

 The number of factors that feed in to the overall price make it very difficult to assess which outlet offers the best value on any one day, so the best thing to do is to ignore their price structure entirely and simply ask for a quote on changing the amount of money you want to take with you.
 You'll then get a bottom-line figure that you can compare between outlets.

-What about prepaid travel credit cards and overseas ATMs?
+What about prepaid travel cards and credit cards?

-Australian Business Traveller plans to compare the best rates on prepaid travel cards, and the cost of withdrawing money from your own bank account and using credit cards for purchases overseas in coming articles.
+Australian Business Traveller compared the best rates on prepaid travel cards and the costs of using credit cards for purchases in a separate article.

-For this article, we wanted to focus on the thing that most travellers still do -- get cash in their wallet to pull out at the airport at the other end.
-Cash is still the most accepted form of payment no matter where you are, or what you're buying, so despite the risk of losing it or having it stolen, most travellers still take it with them -- even if it's only to supplement purchases that can't be done on credit card.
+For this particular article, we wanted to focus on the thing that most travellers still do -- get cash in their wallet to pull out at the airport at the other end.
+Cash is still the most accepted form of payment no matter where you are, or what you're buying, so despite the risk of losing it or having it stolen, most travellers still take it with them -- even if it's only to supplement purchases that can't be made by credit card.

-Additional research by Fraser Orr and David Flynn.
+Additional research by Fraser Orr, David Flynn and Chris Chamberlin.